 A less taxing day today, as we follow the scenic Swiss part of the Val Ferret to Champex (1450m).
 Our route takes us along forested tracks and through open meadows and traditional Swiss villages.
 Many farmers here still tend the land and their dairy herds using long-established traditional methods.
 The views are as spectacular as we’d expect from the heart of the Swiss Alps – you’ll be resting your legs with lots of photo stops!
 Champex is a picture-perfect village nestled around a crystal clear lake.
 Night pension.

 A challenging yet spectacular day of trekking lies ahead of us, as we leave Champex and walk through meadows and forests.
 After crossing several glacial outflows, we start to climb to high alpine pastures and Alp Bovine, a simple working dairy farm overlooking the Rhône Valley.
 After a break to enjoy the spectacular views across to the Bernese Alps, a final short climb brings us to the high point at 2040m.
 Then it’s a wonderful and (mostly) downhill woodland walk to Col de La Forclaz 1526m.
-Here we meet our awaiting transport and return to Chamonix for a night of celebration.
+Here we meet our awaiting transport and return to the Chamonix Valley for a night of celebration.
 Night hotel.

 Group flights usually leave from London Heathrow or Gatwick but may also depart from regional airports, and are booked through Discover Adventure Ltd under ATOL licence 5636.
 You will usually receive confirmed flight details several months before departure.
 We do not always use the same airline for each destination and low cost airlines may be used for short haul flights.
 If you wish to know the probable carrier and flight times, please call for details.